Sony HT-S100F Review (2 Ch Soundbar)

 - Would like more bass

-Summing up my thoughts on the HT S100F, it’s a massive step up from your typical television speakers that delivers clear and concise sound without breaking the bank.
+Summing up my thoughts on the HT S100F, it’s a massive step up from your typical television speakers that delivers clear and concise sound.

 If you’re having trouble with hearing dialogue in your shows, or just looking for a casual system to watch movies with, this is a good choice to go with.